"Access to cash remains vital to the day-to-day lives of individuals in our local communities across Castle Point.

 I welcome that the Financial Conduct Authority has been made ultimately responsible for ensuring the cash system works for consumers and businesses.
 Following this, in September 2020, the FCA published guidance setting out expectations that firms should consider the impact of branch and ATM closures on their customers’ everyday banking needs and consider the availability and provision of alternatives.
 I also strongly welcome that the Government legislated through the Financial Services Act 2021 to facilitate the widespread adoption of cashback without a purchase.

-I understand that ministers remain closely engaged with financial regulators during this time to monitor and assess risks around cash acceptance and access resulting from COVID-19.
+I understand that Ministers remain closely engaged with financial regulators during this time to monitor and assess risks around cash acceptance and access resulting from COVID-19.
 I welcomed the news that legislation will be brought forward to protect access to cash.

 The Treasury is committed to protecting access to cash for those who need it and I welcome that a Call for Evidence was published in October 2020 which sought views on the key considerations and regulatory oversight of the cash system.
 The Call for Evidence has now closed and on the basis of responses a consultation has now been launched as the next step in legislating to protect access to cash and ensuring the sustainability of the UK’s cash infrastructure.
 The Access to Cash consultation sets out proposals to further legislation, and I look forward to seeing the positive outcomes of the consultation." - Rebecca, March 2022